5 Natural DIY Hair Masks That Will Repair Your Hair

 Stick around for a little background on this oil, a look into its many advantages for skin, hair and anti-ageing, a transformative hair mask DIY recipe, as well as some others if you want to try something different!

 What Is Argan Oil And Where Does It Come From?

 Argan oil is derived from the fruit of an Argan tree, which is native to Morocco.
 In its native land, argan oil is something of a national treasure.
 The Moroccans extract the nutrient-rich oil from the kernels in the center of the fruit and feed the rest to their animals.
 Moroccans incorporate the oil into their diet and count it as a staple cosmetic ingredient.
-In the last fifty years alone, the amount of trees in the argan forest has gone down by two thirds.
+An academic review regarding the Argan forest and sustainable development in Northern Africa revealed that the Argan forest is particularly fragile to climate change.

 Benefits Of Argan Oil: Skin, Hair, Anti-Aging

 The West has only recently begun to learn about the many cosmetic abilities of argan oil, but it has been the secret skin weapon of Moroccan women for hundreds of years.
 Argan oil can address a variety of skin imperfections such as dryness, breakouts, and signs of aging.
 It is suitable for virtually any skin type – consult your physician if your skin is particularly sensitive.
 A 2018 academic review of the topical application of plant oils revealed that argan oil contains polyphenols, tocopherols, sterols, squalene, and triterpene alcohols all of which work to improve skin elasticity, reduce inflammation, and optimize overall skin health.